cbiliato/Semester2-Assignments/README.md

 # Semester2-Assignments
-All assignments aredone in Python.
+All assignments are done in Python.